 Roasts are wonderful for a couple of important reasons: they tend to be cheaper cuts of meat, and they make a lot of food so I get to have leftovers and don’t have to cook every night.

 It’s not that I don’t like cooking (Hello!
-I’m doing a blog filled with recipes!), but I’m also kind of busy and so easy-peasy dinners become an essential thing.
+I’m doing a website filled with recipes!), but I’m also kind of busy and so easy-peasy dinners become an essential thing.
 Things don’t get much easier than this recipe.
 As a result, I make this a lot.
 Like, really a lot.
 No one has complained.
 Yet.
 Not that it will matter if they do, anyway.
 I’m the one cooking dinner.
 I HAVE THE POWER!
 MUWAHAHAHAHAHA!
 But I digress.

 I will confess that I am not one of those people that uses the nifty thermometer gadgets to get to THE precise temperature at the absolute center of the meat.
 Maybe I should, but… meh, I probably won’t.
 I have found the near perfect timing and temperature balance for most pork roasts, anyway.
 You know the old saying, if it ain’t broke…